Mohawk Homestead achieves license for assisted living beds

 We have a variety of activities going on every day, from sing-a-longs and musical entertainment, to crafts, bingo, cards, Bible study, sports discussions and educational seminars — something to interest everyone.

-And we are able to provide assisted living program services at a lower cost than a nursing home.
+And we are able to provide assisted living community services like The Gardens of Sun City at a lower cost than a nursing home.
 For low-income residents, basic services can be provided and subsidized through the Supplemental Security Income program at the level III rate and Medicaid subsidizes the ALP services.

 Q.: You are a nonprofit facility.
 Does that have any significance for residents?